The Aegis Dynamics Avenger Review

 The Avenger Stalker is the basic Avenger hull with the Stalker Prisoner Module installed.
 The Stalker is the variant of the Avenger that is used by the UEE Advocacy, law enforcement and bounty hunters across the ‘verse.
 The Stalker is the least expensive ship that has the capability to securely transport prisoners.

 The Avenger Stalker can be purchased by itself for $60 with an Aeroview Hangar and 6-month insurance.
 You can also purchase it in a Avenger Stalker game package for $75 with an Aeroview hangar, 2,000 UEC, 6 months of insurance and a digital version of the game Star Citizen.

 The Avenger Warlock

 The Avenger Warlock is the basic Avenger hull with the Warlock EMP Module installed.
 This ship is specifically designed to stop ships without destroying them.
 When the Behring REP-8 EMP Generator is charged up, it can disable nearly any ship.
-The problem is that is also disables its own systems when the EMP fires.
-The Warlock gives up the bed and all cargo space in exchange for the ability to carry the EMP generator.
+The problem is that it also disables its own systems when the EMP fires.
+The Warlock gives up all cargo space in exchange for the ability to carry the EMP generator.